katmlane/CodeWars/README.md

 # CodeWars

-CodeWars' problem solving coding exercises challenges the way I think about programming languages in practical applications of the code.
-I am primarly testing my JavaScript knowledge at the moment.
-I plan to explore React.js in the near future.
-This repository contains my codewars solutions as a beginner Softwar Engineer.
+CodeWars' problem-solving coding exercises challenge the way I think about programming languages in practical applications of the code.
+I am primarily testing my JavaScript knowledge at the moment.
+I plan to explore React.js shortly.
+This repository contains my Codewars solutions as a beginner Software Engineer.
 They are organized by programming language and kata kyu level.

 **Link to CodeWars:**